strncat/strncat.github.io/_posts/2019-07-10-topological-sort.markdown

 <!----------------------------------------------------------------------------------->
 <h4><b>Example</b></h4>
 ![my photo]({{ site.url }}/assets/graphs/topological-sort/1.png)
-Let's explore the graph above with dfs again to see how the start and finish times are set again.
+Let's explore the graph above with dfs to see how the start and finish times are set again.
 We will start from $$f$$ (arbitrarily chosen), mark its start time as zero and visit $$e$$.
 We will mark $$e$$'s start time and then recursively call DFS on $$d$$.
 We will set its start time.
 At this point, we don't have more neighbors and so we mark its finish time as well.
 When we come back, $$e$$ won't have more neighbors and so we will mark its finish time.
 We do the same thing with $$f$$ and we'll end up with the graph below.

 ![my photo]({{ site.url }}/assets/graphs/topological-sort/2.png)